artiya4u/renthub-parser/readme.md

 # RentHub Parser

-A tool to parse renthub.in.th monthly rent apartment data to CSV data for importing pins to Google Maps.
+A tool to parse renthub.in.th monthly rent apartment data to CSV for importing pins to Google Maps.

 ## Usage